-If Season Affective Disorder (SAD) is leaving you feeling blue this winter, don’t worry, we’ve rounded up some of our favorite winter festivals to help you fight the SADness.
-Grab your mittens, skis and Viking hats, we’re celebrating all things winter.
+If Seasonal Affective Disorder (SAD) is leaving you feeling blue this winter, don’t worry, we’ve rounded up some of our favorite winter events to help you fight the SADness.
+Grab your mittens, skis and Viking hats.
+We’re celebrating all things winter.

 Breckenridge Ullr Fest

 Dust off your horned Viking hats, it’s time for Ullr Fest.
 Breckenridge’s tribute to Ullr, the Norse God of Snow, brings more than 12,000 snow enthusiasts to the mountain town for the Ullr Parade, ice skating, and the Ullympics complete with competitions like frying-pan flinging and fat-bike racing.